On Geometric Spectral Functionals: General results on spectral functionals

 Observe that the operator $D$ is a Dirac-type operator as defined in Definition~\ref{defi2}; thus, it yields the standard metric functional on $M$ (up to a multiplicative constant).
-We also note that a Hodge-Dirac operator coupled to antisymmetric torsion appears in \cite{wang2024}; however, comparing it to the construction presented here is not straightforward. \begin{proposition} For the Hodge-Dirac operator with torsion \eqref{eq:HDB}, the Einstein functional densities at point $x$ in normal coordinates reads,
+We also note that a~Hodge--Dirac operator coupled to antisymmetric torsion appears in \cite{wang2024}; however, comparing it to the construction presented here is not straightforward.